unhing/WebCharmsie/README.md

 # About our project

 This is our project of Business Website Development course.
+You can view our full project report [HERE](https://drive.google.com/file/d/1k6eTVNX26CbCblToS0DbWbazpjfY-o_c/view?usp=drive_link).

 We are Group 1 from class 231MI5705, University of Economics and Law, VNU-HCM.